 What format should I send my work in?

 I mainly work using the track changes and commenting tools on Word or OpenOffice.
-This is the most simple option for both you as me, as you can see and review the changes and comments easily.
+This is the most simple option for both you and me, as you can see and review the changes and comments easily.

 If requested, I am happy to work on PDFs or paper proofs and/or using the BSI proofmarking symbols.
 Please note, however, that this could have an impact on the amount of time needed to complete the work.